 Our ability to provide you with service and advice that meets your particular needs and objectives may cause us to collect information which may include any or all of the following:

-a.
-Your contact details including names, address, phone and email address;
+- Your contact details including names, address, phone and email address:

-b. details of your financial needs and objectives and what hardship means to you;
+- details of your financial needs and objectives and what hardship means to you:

-e. details of your current financial circumstances, including your assets and liabilities (both actual and potential), income, expenditure, insurance cover, general insurance, superannuation and taxation;
+- details of your current financial circumstances, including your assets and liabilities (both actual and potential), income, expenditure, insurance cover, general insurance, superannuation and taxation:

-g. details of any professional advisers you engage with;
+- details of any professional advisers you engage with:

-l. your agreement to grant access to a spouse or partner’s information.
+- your agreement to grant access to a spouse or partners

-We provide the information that you provide to other service providers, such a lawyers, funding specialists, accountants, and the Certainty Advice Group to enable them to execute your requirements and to align to the advice we provide in support of the development of the Advice Map® and Advice Path® tailored to your personal circumstances.
+We provide the information that you provide to other service providers, such a lawyers, funding specialists, and accountants to enable them to execute your requirements and to align to the advice we provide in support of the development of the Life Snapshot and Certainty Pathway tailored to your personal circumstances.

 We also use your information to enable us to manage your ongoing requirements and our relationship with you to project manage the advice.
 We may do so by mail or electronically unless you tell us that you do not wish to receive electronic communications.